Jeon Hae-cheol: Member of the National Assembly

 In the 2012 election, Jeon contested again for Sangnok 1st constituency under the banner of the Democratic Unionist Party (DUP) banner.
 He was challenged by the then ruling Saenuri candidate Park Sun-hee, but Jeon was still leading at several pollings.
 He received 46,927 votes and defeated Park with a margin of 16,630 votes.

 As the presidential election was in December of the year, Jeon worked close to the DUP presidential candidate Moon Jae-in.
 However, on 21 October, approximately 2 months before the election, he withdrew from the presidential campaign following the public backlash for being "too pro-Roh Moo-hyun".
 In the election, Moon finally lost to the Saenuri candidate Park Geun-hye.

-In the 2016 election, Jeon again faced another challenge from Lee Hwa-soo, who had defeated him 8 years ago.
-Despite vote splitting of the People's Party (PP), he received 35,481 votes and successfully defeated the Saenuri candidate with a margin of 9,152 votes.
+In the 2016 election, Jeon again faced another challenge from Lee Hwa-soo, who had defeated him 8 years before.
+Despite vote splitting of the People's Party (PP), he received 35,481 votes and defeated the Saenuri candidate with a margin of 9,152 votes.
 On 21 August, he was elected the Democratic Party's Chairman for Gyeonggi, defeating Lee Un-ju.

 Prior to the 2018 party leadership election, Jeon was one of the potential candidate for the party presidency.
 He, however, announced he would not run for the position on 15 July.

 In the 2020 election, Jeon faced a challenge from the United Future Party (UFP) candidate Park Ju-won, the former Mayor of Ansan who contested under the banner of the now-defunct PP 4 years ago.
-He received 58.55% and successfully defeated the former Ansan Mayor.
+He received 58.55% and defeated the former Ansan Mayor.

 On 28 April 2020, following the victory of the Democratic Party in the general election, Jeon announced his bid for the party's parliamentary leadership.
 He, however, lost to Kim Tae-nyeon.
 On 16 July, he was elected the Chairman of the Intelligence Committee of the National Assembly.